-There is one tree located on-site that is considered "protected" under SMC Section 19.94.
+There are 58 trees located on-site that are considered "protected" under SMC Section 19.94.
 A protected tree is defined as having a trunk size of at least 38 inches in circumference, as measured 4.5 feet from the ground.
-No protected trees are proposed to be removed.
-Therefore, there are no impacts.
+2 protected trees are proposed to be removed.
+The trees to be removed are within the limits of on-site improvements.
+For every protected tree removed, over 24" in diameter one 48: box or two 36" box or 4 24" box trees will be added to the site.
+The project is consistent with the typical tree replacements requirement and SMC Section 19.94.
+Therefore, impacts are less than significant.

-23. Historic and Cultural Resources (Less than Significant with Mitigation)- The project site has been previously graded and developed with buildings, landscaping, access driveways, and parking and loading areas.
+23. Historic and Cultural Resources (Less than Significant with Mitigation)- The project site has been previously graded and developed with landscaping, access driveways, and parking and loading areas.
 The proposed project includes grading and land disturbance for the new building and underground parking garage.
-A records search by the California Historical Resources Information System/Northwest Information Center of Sonoma State University (CHIS/NWIC) was conducted for the project area dated October 29, 2014.
-Records indicate that there have been no cultural resource studies of the 861 E. El Camino Real project area.
+A records search by the California Historical Resources Information System/Northwest Information Center of Sonoma State University (CHIS/NWIC) was conducted for the project area dated July 13, 2015.
+Records indicate that there have been no cultural resource studies of the 1184 Mathilda Avenue project area.
 This project area contains no recorded archeological resources.
 The CHRIS letter recommended no further study at this time.